Delta-convex structure of the singular set of distance functions: Introduction

 On the other hand, the structural lower bound is more delicate.
 This problem is often called \emph{propagation of singularities} in the context of semi-concave functions or solutions to Hamilton--Jacobi equations (see e.g.\ the surveys \cite{Cannarsa2020,Cannarsa2021} and references therein).
 Apart from many important contributions to 1D dynamical propagations (as in \cite{Cannarsa2020,Cannarsa2021}), a few results are available for higher-dimensional propagations.
 Ambrosio--Cannarsa--Soner \cite{Ambrosio1993} addressed this issue for general semi-concave functions and gave conditions for singularities to have lower bounds of the Hausdorff dimension.
-Albano--Cannarsa proceeded in this direction and obtained a remarkable ``Lipschitz propagation'' result \cite[Theorem 5.2]{Albano1999}: Under a geometrical condition on the generalized gradient, cf.\ \eqref{eq:AlbanoCannarsa}, a singular point propagates along the image of a nontrivial Lipschitz map; see also \cite[Theorem 4.2]{Cannarsa2009} for more on how it propagates.
+Albano--Cannarsa proceeded in this direction and obtained a remarkable ``Lipschitz propagation'' result \cite[Theorem 5.2]{Albano1999}: Under a geometrical condition on the generalized gradient, cf.\ \eqref{eq:AlbanoCannarsa}, singularity propagates along the image of a nontrivial Lipschitz map; see also \cite[Theorem 4.2]{Cannarsa2009} for more on how it propagates.
 In particular, by applying the results in \cite{Alberti1992,Albano1999} to the distance function $d_N$, one can assert that such a Lipschitz propagation occurs at a generic singular point (cf.\ Section \ref{subsec:semiconcave}).
-This result already implies that either $\dim_\mathcal{H}\Sigma(N)=m-1$ or $\dim_\mathcal{H}\Sigma(N)\leq m-2$ holds, and also the aforementioned Cantor-like examples are already ruled out.
-Compared to Albano--Cannarsa's, Theorem \ref{thm:main_singular_set} asserts finer properties; the propagation is graphical and has optimal DC regularity, and the covering is countable.
+This result already implies that either $\dim_\mathcal{H}\Sigma(N)=m-1$ or $\dim_\mathcal{H}\Sigma(N)\leq m-2$ holds, already ruling out the above Cantor-like examples.
+Compared to Albano--Cannarsa's result, Theorem \ref{thm:main_singular_set} asserts finer properties; the propagation is graphical and has optimal DC regularity, and the covering is countable.
 Theorem \ref{thm:2D_singular_set} improves Bartke--Berens' result \cite{Bartke1986} to optimal DC regularity (see also \cite{Frerking1989,Vesely1992,Albano1999} for related arc-type propagation results).
 We also emphasize that all the aforementioned previous results are obtained in Euclidean space but our results are valid in a general Finsler manifold.